Multiple phase spirals suggest multiple origins in Gaia DR3: The new view of the -- phase spirals

 Thus, Figure \ref{SplitSpirals} is only showing the phase spirals for stars on eccentric orbits in the panels further from the `dynamically local' Solar neighbourhood.
 Conversely, highly eccentric stars that should have their guiding centre in the central panels may be absent, because their current orbital phase takes them beyond our observable sphere, and thus stars must have sufficiently low $J_{\mathrm{R}}$ to appear in the central panels.
 Stars in the outer panels will also be collections of stars with similar $\theta_{\mathrm{R}}$, because they only appear in the physically-local volume at certain radial epicyclic phases.

 Most strikingly, Figure \ref{SplitSpirals} shows evidence of a radical transition in spiral morphology.
-Specifically, the left columns of Figure \ref{SplitSpirals}, with $R_{\mathrm{G}}\approx5.82$ contains the first discovery, to our knowledge, of two armed `breathing spirals' in the Milky Way, as previously only shown in simulations \citep{Hunt+21,BBH21}, and theoretically in Banik et al. (in prep).
+Specifically, the left columns of Figure \ref{SplitSpirals}, with $R_{\mathrm{G}}\approx6.33$ contains the first discovery, to our knowledge, of two armed `breathing spirals' in the Milky Way, as previously only shown in simulations \citep{Hunt+21,BBH21}, and theoretically \citep[][Banik et al., submitted]{Candlish+14}.
 This detection of two distinct families of phase spiral is exciting for future attempts to recover the history of perturbations to the Galactic disc.